 Paris Perfect has stylish vacation apartments in Paris within easy reach of Gare du Nord.
-Garden oasis the Lascombes sleeps six in the fashionable neighborhood of the Marais.
-It offers three contemporary bedrooms and a light-filled living/dining area, with a private terrace for eating alfresco.
-Alternatively, stay in the heart of Paris at historic 25 Place Dauphine on the Île de la Cité.
+Stay in the heart of Paris at historic La Place Dauphine on the Île de la Cité.
 The six five-star apartments sleep two each, with the exception of Anjou which sleeps four.
 For reach-out-and-touch Eiffel Tower views, Viognier in the 7th arrondissement sleeps up to five with two bedrooms and pretty balconies.

 Luxe London Apartments

 For an elegant holiday apartment in London, check out London Perfect’s central stays in the best locations.
 Our pattern-flaunting The Westminster is a skip from Westminster Abbey and major sights.
 Vibrant one-bedroom contemporary apartment Leicester sleeps four in Notting Hill, home to famous Portobello Road Market.
 Bright charmer the Gordon lets you and three companions live like locals in upscale Kensington.